Aptologics

 What features Databricks provides?

-Below features collectively make Databricks a versatile and comprehensive platform for organizations looking to derive insights from big data, build and deploy machine learning models, and foster collaboration across data and analytics teams.
+Together these features make Databricks a versatile platform for organizations looking to derive insights from big data, build and deploy machine learning models, and keep data and analytics teams working off the same source.

 Notebooks